valerionew/unisolder-notes/README.md

 ### U1 LM2675, R3 and R4
 Either the LM2675M-3.3 and the LM2675M-ADJ version can be used.
 If **LM2675M-3.3** is used, R3 has to be 0 (shorted) and R4 has to be 1.5k.
 If **LM2675M-ADJ** is used, R3 has to be 3k and R4 has to be 1.8k.
+LM2674 can be used too.

+### U9 ULN2003L
+You don't need this IC if you are going to use the OLED display.

 ### U10 MCP4651-503 (50k)
 This part seems hard to find.
 You can replace it with the MCP4651-104 (100k) version.
 You can **NOT** use the 103 (10k) version.
-**Beware that this part is different from U15**, they have a similar code but with the 5 and the 6 switched.
+**Beware that this part is different from U15 below**, they have a similar code but with the 5 and the 6 switched.

 ### U15 MCP4561-503 (50k)
 This part (as before) seems hard to find.
 You can replace it with the MCP4651-104 (100k) version.
 You can **NOT** use the 103 (10k) version.
-**Beware that this part is different from U10**, they have a similar code but with the 5 and the 6 switched.
+**Beware that this part is different from U10 above**, they have a similar code but with the 5 and the 6 switched.

 ### U6 REF303
 This part seems harder to find than the others.